 So what happened?
 Why have I been stuck at the same weight for months now?

 The answer is simple.
 There have been too many gluttonous moments when I should’ve been staying strict with my diet.
-Emotional eating, stress eating, giving into temptation occurred way too much even If I didn’t think so at the time.
+Emotional eating, stress eating, giving in to temptation occurred way too much even If I didn’t think so at the time.
 I’ve still been on the Paleo diet for the most part, but those breaks have been a killer.

 The latest splurge in bad eating happened last week.
-An out of state trip for a family emergency and then the celebration of my wife’s birthday led to a severe lack of disciplined eating.
+An out-of-state trip for a family emergency and then the celebration of my wife’s birthday led to a severe lack of disciplined eating.
 I crossed over the 200-pound mark and that’s when I knew I need to challenge myself again.

 Thus Begins The 30-Day Challenge

 Other than the goal of losing 20 pounds in 30 days, what else is different this time?
 For starters, I’ll be closely watching my calorie intake.
 While I did weigh out my portions during the last challenge, I didn’t calculate calories.
 Now, everything I drink and eat will be tracked with the help of the SparkPeople app.
 My daily limit I’m aiming for is around 1,250 calories consumed.
-It’s certainly do-able and combined with exercising should allow for a solid deficit necessary to lose that weight in the short amount of time.
+It’s certainly doable and combined with exercising should allow for a solid deficit necessary to lose that weight in a short amount of time.

 What gives me the most hope, however, is that I believe 30 days is the sweet spot for the duration of a weight loss challenge.
 Previously, the 5-day challenge made me more curious than anything.
 The mentality of how much and how soon was the primary motivator.
 The problem with that was that after it was over there was no sense of obligation.
 Challenge over – resume unbalanced eating habits.
 I’m going to try really hard not to repeat that, especially since this is more of an endurance run than a sprint.

 Another factor that wasn’t present before is overwhelming support.
 My wife is also tracking her calories and swearing off junk food and temptation eating.
-That’s probably the hardest part for the both of us so being on the same page is a huge boost.
+That’s probably the hardest part for both of us so being on the same page is a huge boost.
 Finally, I joined The Caveman Inner Circle.
 It’s an exclusive Facebook group where you can get access to new kettlebell workouts, nutrition advice, and motivational support and encouragement.
 I’ve only been a part of this group for a day and already feel welcomed.
-Both the members and trainers have provided tips with healthy eating as well as a forum to request specific workouts to help me reach my goal.
+Both the members and trainers have provided tips for healthy eating as well as a forum to request specific workouts to help me reach my goal.

 Current Statistics and Progress Updates

 I won’t be updating on a daily basis as I did with the 5-day challenge.
 It really doesn’t make sense to do so.
-I may decide to provide weekly or a midway-point update.
+I may decide to provide a weekly or a midway-point update.
 Of course, I’ll definitely provide full details at the very end of this challenge.
 Most people will probably only care about the start and the end anyway!
 So here is where I stand currently with measurements and statistics.

 Weight: 201.3 lbs.